lixing123/learngit/readme.txt

 this is not a readme file.
-yes, this is a readme file.
+yes, this is a readme file, so it's very good.